gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

    6 ["runtime.gopark",303]
 ```

-The majority of goroutines (1000) have stacked in `main.(*Metrics).CountS:113`.
+The majority of goroutines (1000) have stacked in `main.(*Metrics).CountS` at line 113.
 Now, this is the perfect time to look at the source code.

 In the `main` package, find `Metrics` struct and look at its `CountS` method (see `example/server/metrics.go`):